-Respecting fundamental rights and compliance with the Charter of Fundamental Rights of the European Union the EU is founded.
+Respecting fundamental rights and compliance with the Charter of Fundamental Rights of the European Union

+Fundamental rights - dignity, freedom, democracy, equality, the rule of law and respect for human rights, including the rights of persons belonging to minorities - are the most important values on which the EU is founded4.
 The explanation of the meaning of the fundamental rights can be found in the Charter of Fundamental Rights of the European Union.
 The rights set out in that document should be respected at every stage of the project.